prudvi1916/Video_Shot_Boundary_Detection/README.md

 ---

-### Visualization Example
+## Visualization Example
-Add a folder named `Results` to the repository to upload and store detected boundary visualization images.
+Create a folder named `Results` in the repository to store and visualize detected boundary images.
+This folder will contain:
+1. Processed frames highlighting shot boundaries.
+2. Plots showing the spikes in differences (for histogram and pixel methods).

+To upload and visualize these images, you can:
+- Use platforms like [Imgur](https://imgur.com) or [Google Drive](https://drive.google.com) for public sharing.
+- Add these images to a web page or presentation to showcase your findings.